 Article 4.
 EOPS Financial Aid Standards

-56252.
+§ 56252.
 Purpose.

 Financial assistance in the form of EOPS grants and work-study shall be awarded in accordance with the provisions of this Article to EOPS eligible students for the purpose of reducing potential student loan indebtedness, or to reduce unmet financial need, after Pell grants and other state, federal, or institutional financial aid has been awarded to the student.

-56254.
+§ 56254.
 EOPS Grants and Work-study Awards.

 Grants may be awarded in an amount not to exceed $900 per academic year, or the amount of a student's unmet need, whichever is less. (b) Work-study awards shall not exceed $1,800 per academic year, or the amount of a student's unmet need, whichever is less.
 Contracts with private industry may be utilized to place EOPS work-study students. (c) no combination of EOPS grant and work-study awards may exceed $1,800 or exceed the amount of a student's unmet need, whichever is less in an academic year. (d) EOPS grants shall be disbursed to each student equally among terms in the college academic year.

-56256.
+§ 56256.
 Award Procedures.

 (a) Financial aid offices shall award and disburse EOPS grant and work-study funds according to college procedures upon the authorization of the EOPS office. (b) EOPS offices shall authorize EOPS grant and work-study awards such that: